gopi487krishna/proposal-gsoc-2020/README.md

 Also we are always trying to convert string to some type which literally means we are trying to parse a values.
 For this boost provides a special purpose library for writing parsers called boost::spirit::qi and one of the functions in this library is called parse which takes linear time ( 0 overhead ) for processing numeric values.
 Being barebones in nature this is the fastest in town with performance order of magnitudes higher than the lexical cast.

-Here is the benchmark result for the same (P)
+Here is the benchmark re)